rust-lang/rfcs/text/0000-try-trait-v2.md

 As previously mentioned, this RFC neither defines nor proposes a `yeet` operator.
 However, like the previous design could support one with its `Try::from_error`, it's important that this design would be sufficient to support it.

+*`yeet` is a [bikeshed-avoidance](https://twitter.com/josh_triplett/status/1248658754976927750) name for `throw`/`fail`/`raise`/etc, used because it definitely won't be the final keyword.*

-Because this "holder" design carries along the "result-ness" or "option-ness" or similar, it means there are two possibilities for a desugaring.
+Because this "residual" design carries along the "result-ness" or "option-ness" or similar, it means there are two possibilities for a desugaring.

-- It could directly take the holder type, so `yeet e` would desugar directly to `Try::from_holder(e)`.
+- It could directly take the residual type, so `yeet e` would desugar directly to `FromTryResidual::from_residual(e)`.
-- It could put the argument into a special holder type, so `yeet e` would desugar to something like `Try::from_holder(Yeet(e))`.
+- It could put the argument into a special residual type, so `yeet e` would desugar to something like `FromTryResidual::from_residual(Yeeted(e))`.

 These have various implications -- like `yeet None`/`yeet`, `yeet Err(ErrorKind::NotFound)`/`yeet ErrorKind::NotFound.into()`, etc -- but thankfully this RFC doesn't need to discuss those.
-(And please don't do so in the comments either.)
+(And please don't do so in the GitHub comments either, to keep things focused, though feel free to start an IRLO or Zulip thread if you're so inspired.)

 <!--
 Think about what the natural extension and evolution of your proposal would